Tag: crypto markets

 Spot Bitcoin Exchange Traded Funds (ETFs) operate on a mandatory cash-redemption model in the U.S. When investors redeem ETF shares, the fund must sell physical Bitcoin on the spot market.
 This forces Bitcoin to react directly to macro shifts like dollar strength, employment data, and bond yields.
 When safer yield rises, ETF redemptions pull liquidity from Bitcoin automatically.
 The sell pressure isn’t emotional — it is mechanical.
 Bitcoin doesn’t trade sentiment.
 It trades liquidity regimes.

-This choreography applies at $60K, $90K, or $120K — macro reflexivity doesn’t respond to price levels, only to liquidity regimes and yield incentives.
+This choreography applies at $60K, $90K, or $120K.
+Macro reflexivity doesn’t respond to price levels.
+It only responds to liquidity regimes and yield incentives.

 Micro Reflexivity — Whale Margin Calls as Amplifiers